lkasvr/senai-demo/readme.md

 ## Overview

 Welcome to the GitHub repository for our project developed during the 20-hour InovaTI HACKATHON.
-This project aims to integrate a laboratory testing machine into the lab's digital system.
+This project aims to integrate a local Quality Assurance & Quality Control laboratory testing machine into the lab's digital system.

 ## The Challenge

 During the Hackathon, participants were tasked with creating innovative solutions for real problems local companies have.
-Our team focused on solving the data integrity problem of a lab test result.
-Senai, a local lab, tests construction materials such as concrete to verify their quality.
-After testing the material, a lab technician has to read the result value on the machine's display and record the result in their system, which is error-prone.
+Our team focused on solving the data integrity problem of a Laboratory testing result.
+Senai, a QA/QC lab, tests construction materials such as concrete to ensure their quality.
+After testing the material, a lab technician has to read the result value on the machine's display and manually record the result in their system, which is error-prone.

 ## Our Solution